Close

 Schaufelberger

-BCSALN Member & BCSALN Website Manager & President of the Mission Self-Advocacy Group & Self AdvocateNet manager
+BCSALN Member & BCSALN Website Manager & Vice President of the Mission Self-Advocacy Group & Self AdvocateNet manager

 Bryce Schaufelberger is the webmaster of SelfAdvocateNet.com, the largest and one of the oldest Self Advocate websites in the world.
 Bryce's vision for a website began over 20 years ago when the site went live.
 Bryce is a well known Special Olympic athlete who has traveled to many international events.
 He is also a member of the Mission BC hall of fame for his many achievements.
 Bryce has been an early adopter of technology.
 He refurbishes computers and makes them available to Self Advocates.
 Bryce teamed up with Cam Dore and CedarCreekTech to help create the new SALNBC.com site.
 Bryce is the recipient of the BC People First Presidents Award 2002.